TOOLBAR: status on opening workflows and blank frames

 even loaded.
 Why are we communicating a stop state of something that isn't

-#19 Updated by Christopher Brooks about 13 years ago
+#19 Updated by Christopher Brooks over 13 years ago

 The rollovers for the zoom buttons work in Vergil, but not in Kepler